System Design Space

 Introduction to Prompt Engineering

-Why LLMs look like “magic”, the evolution of language models, prompt engineering as an engineering discipline.
+Why LLMs look like “magic,” how language models evolved, and why prompt engineering became its own engineering discipline.

 2